Permissions-Policy

 Example

-In the following example, the server indicates that the geolocation feature shall be disabled in all contexts.
+In the following example, the server indicates the geolocation feature shall be disabled in all contexts.

 Permissions-Policy: geolocation=()